Hostel Life and How to Survive it

 Block 7 can be found right down the street from the new Student Plaza.
 This block offers non-AC double rooms with attached bathrooms.
 While the lack of AC isn’t very troublesome in the odd semesters, the even semesters do send the mercury soaring.

-The main advantage that this block offers is its location, which lets you avoid the arduous climb that the residents of Blocks 16 through 20 will have to negotiate.
+The main advantage that this block offers is its location, which lets you avoid the arduous journey that the residents of some of the other blocks face.
 Also, its proximity to Apoorva Mess and the Student Plaza will ensure you don’t have to go very far for anything you would require.